UNIVERSITY OF AKRON SCHOOL OF LAW

 ABOUT THE AKRON INTELLECTUAL PROPERTY JOURNAL

-The 2010-2011 school year marks Volume Five for the Akron Intellectual Property Journal.
-The Akron Intellectual Property Journal is part of a larger effort to offer a variety of opportunities for study, research and publication in the area of intellectual property through The University of Akron School of Law’s Center for Intellectual Property Law and Technology.
+The 2013-2014 school year marks Volume Eight for the Akron Intellectual Property Journal.
+The Akron Intellectual Property Journal is part of a larger effort to offer a variety of opportunities for study, research, and publication in the area of intellectual property through The University of Akron School of Law’s Center for Intellectual Property Law and Technology.
 The Center for Intellectual Property Law and Technology at The University of Akron has three full-time members of the faculty who concentrate their efforts in the area of intellectual property and several more who teach related courses.
-A study of curricular offerings ranked our Intellectual Property Program fifth (tie) in the nation.
-In addition, a survey of full-time faculty members who teach in the area of intellectual property ranked our program 24th in the nation.
-The Center for Intellectual Property holds an Annual IP Forum in the Fall, bringing together great legal minds from around the country to discuss and present papers on critical Intellectual Property Issues.
-In the Spring of 2010, The University of Akron School of Law will host its twelfth annual Richard C. Sughrue Symposium on Intellectual Property Law and Policy.
+A recent study of curricular offerings ranked our Intellectual Property Program fifth (tie) in the nation.
+In addition, a recent survey of full-time faculty members who teach in the area of intellectual property ranked our program 24th in the nation.
+The Center for Intellectual Property holds an Annual IP Scholars Forum in the Fall, bringing together great legal minds from around the country to discuss and present papers on critical Intellectual Property Issues.
+In the Spring of 2013, The University of Akron School of Law hosted its fifteenth annual Richard C. Sughrue Symposium on Intellectual Property Law and Policy.

 Members of the Akron Intellectual Property Journal contribute to the publication by editing the articles selected for publication and by writing their own notes and comments.
 By editing selected articles, staff members improve their own editing, writing, and citation skills while being exposed to different areas of law.
 The editor-in-chief and the executive editor oversee the selection, editing, and publication process.